logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

   It is always a good idea to double-check token filters before using the public sharing option to make sure they are up-to-date.

-* When possible, opt for in-app sharing options wherever applicable.
-Always exercise caution and take note of who you're sharing your links with.
+* **Exercise caution and take note of who you're sharing your links with.** Opt for in-app sharing options whenever possible.
+If you plan on sharing links with clients, you can use sub accounts to keep each client's logs separate and more secure.

 #### Managing shared tokens